TimotheeMathieu/RobustMeanEstimator/README.md

 # RobustMeanEstimator
 Compute robust mean estimation (in python) using geometric M-estimator in one or multi dimension.

-This algorithm have the advantage of being very fast even in high dimension and minimax in heavy-tailed setting.
+This algorithm have the advantage of being rather fast even in high dimension and almost minimax in heavy-tailed setting.

 ## Dependencies
 python >=3, numpy

 optional : matplotlib, neurtu for illustration notebook.
 ## Usage
 To use, download huber_mean_estimation.py in your working directory or clone the git repo.

 Install the library with
     pip install --user .